 5. Slogans and Taglines.
 Wellness Advocates may not add to, subtract from, or modify in any way Company slogans or taglines.
 For example: Changing “Gift of the Earth” to “Gift from the Earth” or “Earthly Gifts”.

 6. Disparaging or Offensive Use.
 Wellness Advocates may not use Allowed Content in a disparaging, offensive, or injurious manner.

 7. Best Light.
 All Allowed Content must be shown only in the best light, in a manner or context that reflects favourably on the Company and its products.

 8. Endorsement or Sponsorship of a Third Party.
 Wellness Advocates may not use Allowed Content in a manner that would imply the Company’s affiliation with or endorsement, sponsorship, or support of any third party product or service, or any political cause or issue.

 9. Use in Computer or Telephone Based Media.
 The following sections apply to Computer and Telephone Based Media.

 a.
 Headers and Titles.
-Except for in a doTERRA Replicated Website or a doTERRA approved Certified Websites, the name “doTERRA” may not be used, in any title, subtitle, or header to Computer or Telephone Based Media. doTERRA branded Facebook pages, Instagram pages, Pinterest pins, blogs, or YouTube channels are not permitted.
+Except in a doTERRA Replicated Website or a doTERRA approved Certified Website, the name “doTERRA” may not be used in any title, subtitle, or header to Computer or Telephone Based Media. doTERRA branded Facebook pages, Instagram pages, Pinterest pins, blogs, or YouTube channels are not permitted.

 c.
 Social Media.
 Wellness Advocates with a Social Media presence, either personal or business, should review the static content regularly and scrub it to delete any claims in the comment or third party sections that are not legal. doTERRA branded Facebook pages, Instagram pages, Pinterest pins, blogs, or YouTube or Vimeo channels are not permitted.